isomerpages/nlb-mobile-guide/2020-05-18-meditation-rest-relaxation.md

 <i> Daniel Siegel</i><br/>
 <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=4CCBFAC6-C8DC-460D-8B49-72E4B6787BCC"><img src="/images/PL-8-Aware.jpg" style="width:300px; text-align:left;"></a><br/>
 Penguin Publishing Group, 2018.<br/>
-Reflective practise, as taught by the writer helps one to be more present and focus better.
-Learn about the science behind meditation and follow the instructional guides and learn the steps to become more emotionally resilient and at peace.<br/>
+Reflective practice, as taught by the writer, helps one to be more present and focus better.
+Learn about the science behind meditation.
+Follow the instructional guides and learn the steps to become more emotionally resilient and at peace.<br/>
 Borrow the eBook <a href="https://eresources.nlb.gov.sg/ereads/proxy?id=4CCBFAC6-C8DC-460D-8B49-72E4B6787BCC">with the app</a>&#128241; or <a href="https://nlb.overdrive.com/media/4CCBFAC6-C8DC-460D-8B49-72E4B6787BCC">online</a>&#128187;.<br/>

 <h5>Breathe Slower, Deeper, Better</h5>